HangingBallsack/Notes/INF226_notes.md

 - Exessive usage (exhaustion of scarse resources: CPU/GPU etc)

 ### Capacity
-**Capacity** refers to the maximum number simultaneous of users/transactions.
+**Capacity** refers to the maximum number of simultaneous users/transactions.

 ### Scalability
 **Scalability** is the ability to increase capacity

-What are the bottle-nexks?
+What are the bottle-necks?

 Running multiple instances:
 - Load balancing (DNS round-robin)